STRockefeller/translator/README.md

 3. **Progress Saving**: Automatically saves translation progress to ensure continuity after interruptions.
 4. **Error Retrying**: Automatically retries translatable errors after a specified delay.
 5. **Regex-based Segment Translation**: Allows users to specify which parts of the text should be translated using regular expressions, while keeping other parts unchanged.
+6. **Conditional Translation**: Allows users to specify conditions to include or exclude lines from being translated based on regular expressions.

 ## Configuration File (config.json)